notgull/breadsimd/README.md

 assert_eq!(b, Double::new([4, 6]));
 ```

+## Future Plans

+This crate will not release its 1.0.0 version until the `specialization` and `portable_simd` features in the standard library are stable.

 ## License

 This crate is dual licensed under the Boost Software License ([`LICENSE-BOOST`]) and the Apache 2.0 License ([`LICENSE-APACHE`]), at your option.
 See [`LICENSE-APACHE`] and [`LICENSE-BOOST`] for details.